Joe Biden was ‘legitimately’ elected, majority of Georgia voters say

 CLICK HERE TO GET THE FOX NEWS APP

-Votes continued to be tallied late Tuesday after most polls closed at 7 p.m.
-At least two polling locations in the Peach State were permitted by a court order to stay open later because of technical issues earlier in the day.
+Two polling locations in the Peach State were permitted by court order to extend their voting hours after experiencing technical issues early Tuesday.

 All polls were closed by 7:35 p.m.